Ariel School UFO incident

-On 16 September 1994, there was a UFO sighting outside Ruwa, Zimbabwe.
-Sixty-two pupils at the Ariel School aged between six and twelve said that they saw one or more silver craft descend from the sky and land on a field near their school.
-Some of the children claimed that one or more creatures dressed all in black then approached and telepathically communicated to them a message with an environmental theme, frightening them and causing them to cry.
+On 16 September 1994, a UFO sighting occurred near Ruwa, Zimbabwe.
+Sixty-two pupils at Ariel School, ranging in age from six and twelve, reported observing one or more silver-colored objects descend from the sky and land in a field adjacent to the school.
+Several pupils also described encountering humanoid figures dressed in black, whom they said communicated telepathically and conveyed a message concerning environmental issues.
+The encounter was followed by visible signs of distress among several children.

-The Fortean writer Jerome Clark has called the incident the “most remarkable close encounter of the third kind of the 1990s”.
-Some skeptics have described the incident as one of mass hysteria.
-Not all the children at the school that day stated that they saw something.
-(Note: The Mail & Guardian article linked says that there were "more than 110 children and staff" at the school that day.
+Fortean writer Jerome Clark described the incident as the "most remarkable close encounter of the third kind of the 1990s".
+Some skeptics have interpreted the reports as an instance of mass hysteria.
+Not all students present at the school that day reported seeing anything (Note: The Mail & Guardian article linked says that there were "more than 110 children and staff" at the school that day.
 The Brian Dunning article says "250 schoolchildren were all outside playing at the Ariel School".)
-Several of those that did maintain that their account of the incident is true.
+Several of those who did report an encounter have maintained that their accounts were truthful.

 Background

-Ruwa is a small agricultural centre located 22 km south-east of the capital Harare.
+Ruwa is a small agricultural centre located 22 km southeast of the capital Harare.
 At the time of the incident, it was not a town but only a local place-name, "little more than a crossroads in an agricultural region".

 Ariel School was an expensive private school.
 Most of the pupils were from wealthy white families in Harare.
+The school also had pupils from several Zimbabwean tribes as well as pupils of Indian descent.

 Two days prior to the incident at Ariel, there had been a number of UFO sightings throughout southern Africa.
 There had been numerous reports of a bright fireball passing through the sky at night.
 Many people answered ZBC Radio's request to call in and describe what they had seen.
 Although some witnesses interpreted the fireball as a comet or meteor, it resulted in a wave of UFO mania in Zimbabwe at the time.

 According to skeptic Brian Dunning, the fireball "had been the re-entry of the Zenit-2 rocket from the Cosmos 2290 satellite launch.
 The booster broke up into burning streaks as it moved silently across the sky, giving an impressive light show to millions of Africans."
-Local UFO researcher Cynthia Hind recorded other alien sightings at this time, including a daylight sighting by a young boy and his mother and a report of alien beings on a road by a trucker.
+Local UFO researcher Cynthia Hind recorded other alien sightings at this time, including a daylight sighting by a young boy and his mother and a report of alleged beings on a road by a trucker.